CamoCatX/camocatx.github.io/about.md

 ### My Work Now
 * * *

-I am a full-time Cybersecurity Researcher now and I love every moment of it!
+I am a full-time Cybersecurity Researcher now and I love every moment of it.

 My work now is mostly on Network Penetration Testing and also Web Application Security.